-This command returns the names of the files in the path specified by <path_sexp>.
-The filenames are placed into Array$[].
-Directory names in the list will have the characters "(d)" after the file names.
-The files and directories will be sorted alphabetically with the directories at the top of the list.
+This command returns the names of the files and directories in the path specified by <path_sexp>.
+The path is relative to "<pref base drive>/rfo-basic/data/".

+The names are placed into Array$[], which must not already exist.
+The array is sorted alphabetically with the directories at the top of the list.

-The default path is "<pref base drive>/rfo-basic/data/".
+A directory is identified by a marker appended to its name.
+The default marker is the string "(d)".
+You can change the marker with the optional directory mark parameter <dirmark_sexp>.
+If you do not want directories to be marked, set <dirmark_sexp> to an empty string, "".